Beninix/CSC207-Project/README.md

 ### Emily T. User Story
 Sandra sees a recipe she likes.
 She saves it into her virtual recipe box.
 ### Sarah K. User Story
-Sandra wants to track progress with her friend.
-She adds her friend on the site.
+Sandra wants to print her schedule(calendar) out, so she exports her meal plan for this month.
+She also wants to print out the recipes, so she exports the pdf file for recipe as well.
 ### Brandon B. User Story
 Sandra is finished with her meal plan for the month.
 She archives it into her collection.
 ### Team User Story